cedricdji/project-deeplearning-computer-vision/README.md

 -	Place all ipynb files in the same directory
 -	Place all csv and hdf5 files in a subdirectory to store input data ("/data" for example)
 -	Create a new subdirectory for the save files ("/saves" for example)
+-	See the Section VII.
+Deployement for extra instructions concerning the SageMaker setup.
 #### EDA.ipynb:
 -	At top of code in section titled "Create directory paths for the project", update the dataPath variable with the path for directory where the *train-metadata.csv* and *train-image.hdf5* files are stored.
 -	In same section, adjust the file names if necessary